Why was CNN+ dropped shortly after debut? - NewsBreak

 After being pumped with $300 million in funding, the demise of CNN+ is drawing harsh criticism from those who say the idea was a demonstration of arrogance rather than practicality by CNN.

 “Since my mother is watching, I will acknowledge that rejoicing in other’s failures is perhaps ungentlemanly, so let us be clear, our issue is pointing out the arrogance of those executives who believed in CNN+,” Leland Vittert, host of NewsNation’s “On Balance,” said Thursday.
-“They actually thought there was a market for Jake Tapper’s book club; they wanted people to pay for this.”Biden to send additional $800M in military aid to Ukraine
+“They actually thought there was a market for Jake Tapper’s book club; they wanted people to pay for this.”Report: Homes more affordable in US than in many nations

 NewsNation’s Dan Abrams, host of “Dan Abrams Live,” has been a critic of the idea for CNN+ since its inception.
 Like Vittert, he empathized with the journalists and crew who may lose their jobs because of the ill-fated idea.